RphWbr/visiannot/doc/source/userguide-configuration.rst

 The "Max nb of points to display" spin box specifies the maximum number of signal samples that are plotted.
 For a given temporal range, if the number of signal samples contained in this range is above the maximum number, then we simply skip samples so that we reach the maximum number.

 The "Minimum height in pixels of the signal widgets" spin box specifies the vertical size of the signal widgets in the scroll area in case it exceeds the size of the window.

-The "Trunc duration" spin boxes specifies the truncation duration (see section :ref:`sec-fast-nav`).

 The "Zoom factor" spin box specifies the zoom factor when zooming in/out around the temporal cursor.